apache/pekko-connectors-kafka/docs/src/main/paradox/home.md

 # Overview

-The [Alpakka project](https://doc.akka.io/docs/alpakka/current/) is an open source initiative to implement stream-aware and reactive integration pipelines for Java and Scala.
-It is built on top of @extref[Akka Streams](akka:stream/index.html), and has been designed from the ground up to understand streaming natively and provide a DSL for reactive and stream-oriented programming, with built-in support for backpressure.
-Akka Streams is a [Reactive Streams](https://www.reactive-streams.org/) and JDK 9+ @extref[java.util.concurrent.Flow](java-docs:docs/api/java.base/java/util/concurrent/Flow.html)-compliant implementation and therefore @extref[fully interoperable](akka:general/stream/stream-design.html#interoperation-with-other-reactive-streams-implementations) with other implementations.
+The [Apache Pekko Kafka connector project](https://pekko.apache.org/docs/pekko-connectors-kafka/current/) is an open source initiative to implement stream-aware and reactive integration pipelines for Java and Scala.
+It is built on top of @extref[Pekko Streams](pekko:stream/index.html), and has been designed from the ground up to understand streaming natively and provide a DSL for reactive and stream-oriented programming, with built-in support for backpressure.
+Akka Streams is a [Reactive Streams](https://www.reactive-streams.org/) and JDK 9+ @extref[java.util.concurrent.Flow](java-docs:docs/api/java.base/java/util/concurrent/Flow.html)-compliant implementation and therefore @extref[fully interoperable](pekko:general/stream/stream-design.html#interoperation-with-other-reactive-streams-implementations) with other implementations.

 This **Alpakka Kafka connector** lets you connect [Apache Kafka](https://kafka.apache.org/) to Akka Streams.
 It was formerly known as **Akka Streams Kafka** and even **Reactive Kafka**.